1. Bike Bayshore Blvd. along the Tampa Bay waterfront

 18205 Bruce Downs Road, , 33647

-Another great park in Tampa, Flatwoods, is the ideal place for those looking for a lengthy bike ride or long distance run.
+Another great park in Tampa, Flatwoods, is the ideal place for those seeking a lengthy bike ride or long distance run destination.
 Many area residents use this shady, scenic trail for leisurely weekend bike rides and marathon training.

 It's one of the best places in the city to get away from it all.
 The 11 mile trail is quiet and lined with pine trees for the entire distance.
 As an added bonus, you may get lucky and spot some wildlife along the way!

 8. Enjoy great skyline views & convenient access to the city's best attractions along the Tampa Riverwalk

 1010 N Wc Macinnes Place, , 33602

 Downtown Tampa's beautiful 2.5 mile walkway provides you with convenient access to and from various city attractions like The Tampa Museum of Art, The Florida Aquarium, and The Tampa Bay Times Forum.

 The trail is never overly crowded, very clean, and centrally located nearby most city attractions.
 Fantastic photos of the skyline can be obtained at several locations along the route.
 There is not much commercialization along the Riverwalk, which in turns lead to a quiet setting for morning and evening strolls.

 9. Walk the nature trails and look for gators at Hillsborough River State Park